Winter Operations

 Snow removal operation in Garrett County

 A critical aspect of highway maintenance in winter is the effective and efficient control of snow and ice.
-The Maryland Department of Transportation State Highway Administration (MDOT SHA) is keenly aware of its responsibility to provide safety and mobility for motorists on State-maintained roads during winter storms and, at the same time, do so in a cost-effective and environmentally sensitive manner.
+The Maryland Department of Transportation State Highway Administration (SHA) is keenly aware of its responsibility to provide safety and mobility for motorists on State-maintained roads during winter storms and, at the same time, do so in a cost-effective and environmentally sensitive manner.

-Several years ago, MDOT SHA embarked on a major effort to reduce road salt usage and intensify environmentally friendly practices during winter operations.
-A nationally recognized team of winter operations experts performed a “Top-to Bottom” review of MDOT SHA operations.
-At the team’s recommendation, MDOT SHA adopted Opportunities for Improvement (OFI’s) such as increased proactive anti-icing (spraying salt brine on highways before the onset of frozen precipitation), close monitoring of salt application rates used by MDOT SHA and contract operators, and increased personnel training in “sensible salting” operations.
+Several years ago, SHA embarked on a major effort to reduce road salt usage and intensify environmentally friendly practices during winter operations.
+A nationally recognized team of winter operations experts performed a “Top-to Bottom” review of SHA operations.
+At the team’s recommendation, SHA adopted Opportunities for Improvement (OFI’s) such as increased proactive anti-icing (spraying salt brine on highways before the onset of frozen precipitation), close monitoring of salt application rates used by SHA and contract operators, and increased personnel training in “sensible salting” operations.

-As MDOT SHA continues to implement the OFIs, it’s seeing positive impacts.
+As SHA continues to implement the OFIs, it’s seeing positive impacts.
 Anti-icing is now performed on most interstates and major corridors, increasing safety for more motorists across the State.
-Our maintenance shops track the salt usage of every snow plow operator, allowing MDOT SHA managers to identify plow operators who are getting the job done with lower amounts of salt.
-MDOT SHA empowers these “champions” to mentor others in sensible salting practices.
+Our maintenance shops track the salt usage of every snow plow operator, allowing SHA managers to identify plow operators who are getting the job done with lower amounts of salt.
+SHA empowers these “champions” to mentor others in sensible salting practices.

-MDOT SHA continues to test and deploy new materials, equipment and strategies.
-MDOT SHA expanded the use of salt brine that will increase anti-icing effectiveness, lessen salt usage and increase motorist safety.
-MDOT SHA deployed snow fighting trucks fitted with larger front plows, side “wing” plows, and, in some cases, trailer-mounted tow plows.
+SHA continues to test and deploy new materials, equipment and strategies.
+SHA expanded the use of salt brine that will increase anti-icing effectiveness, lessen salt usage and increase motorist safety.
+SHA deployed snow fighting trucks fitted with larger front plows, side “wing” plows, and, in some cases, trailer-mounted tow plows.
 The equipment increases plowing effectiveness, resulting in a further reduction of salt application.
 Continuing deployment of an Automatic Vehicle Location (AVL) system will improve communications with plow trucks and allow better coordination of our resources.

-MDOT SHA is continuing an initiative to expand the coverage and reliability of its Road Weather Information System (RWIS) sensor sites.
+SHA is continuing an initiative to expand the coverage and reliability of its Road Weather Information System (RWIS) sensor sites.
 These mini-weather stations provide up-to-date weather and road information to managers, allowing them to make timely and appropriate plowing and salting decisions.

 In the fall and winter, you can track plows in your neighborhood using our S.T.O.R.M. application